 State and Federal Incentives

-A new, time-of-sale reward is now available to all California residents.
+Clean Fuel Reward: A time-of-sale reward of up to $750 is available to all California residents.
 This reward applies to the purchase or lease of new all-electric or plug-in hybrid vehicles.
 Visit the site for a list of eligible vehicles and participating retailers.